-The Evergreen State is the fuzzy beanie resting atop the rest of its West Coast fellows, quirky and a little off, yet offering as traditional a camping experience as you can shake a hot dog roasting stick at.
+Camping in Washington state is the fuzzy beanie resting atop the rest of its West Coast fellows, quirky and a little off, yet offering as traditional an RV camping experience as you can shake a hot dog roasting stick at.

 Indeed, Washington is a place of high adventure that isn’t always easy to get to, but certainly worth the trip once it’s been made.